 - ISI Rating: Is the school a reasonably welcoming place for conservative and libertarian students?
 Obtained from the Intercollegiate Studies Institute (ISI) guide to Choosing the Right College.
 (We presume that open-minded progressive students would prefer not to attend a school at which students who are not on the left feel unwelcome, and are less likely to speak up.)

 - Relevant Events Since 2014: Events on campus that indicate a commitment by faculty, administration, and/or students to protect or restrict free inquiry and viewpoint diversity, as broken out by where the event originates; i.e. is it a policy from the administration or an event disruption by students?
 We ignore events that involve just a few individuals or professors and focus on those indicating broader sentiment, norms, or policy.

 Methodology: Our methodology integrates and weights these predictors.
 There is at present no good survey data on campus climate; we simply try to gather all of the imperfect indicators we can find, to help high school students and their families make an educated guess about the intellectual climate on 200 college campuses.
-Please bear in mind that each college is a complex environment with many subgroups and sometimes many schools.
+Please bear in mind that each university is a complex environment with many subgroups and sometimes many distinct schools within it.
 Problems related to political orthodoxy and free expression may be very different depending on whether you major in the humanities versus enrolling in the engineering school or business school.

 The first edition of the guide was released in October 2016.
-The next version will be finalized in June 2017.
+The second edition was released in June 2017.